fnmalik2002/HomeProject/README.md

 # HomeProject
+The front end of this project is designed, developed, tested, tweaked using Bootstrap4, CSS3, HTML5 and some Javascript while backend is made in django

+## Description
 Home chores for kids that lets them earn money from their parents.

-## Tech used to build this project from scratch
-The front end of this project is designed, developed, tested, tweaked using Bootstrap4, CSS3, HTML5 and some Javascript while backend is made in django

 ## Features
 A web portal for parents to login, create and post daily home chores with a dollar value attached